karmadev/intercom-service-js/README.md

 # Intercom Service for Node JS

 Communicate with the Intercom API from your Node JS backend.
 This package is built on top of the offical [intercom-node](https://github.com/intercom/intercom-node) package.
-It gives you TypeScript type definitions for alla exported functions and will validate the incoming data so it complies with the rules of the Intercom API.
+It gives you TypeScript type definitions for all exported functions and will validate the incoming data so it complies with the rules of the Intercom API.

 ## Quickstart